barotto/IBMulator/README.md

 5. then run "format c: /s"
 6. if you have an original PS/1 backup disk-set run "restore a: c: /s"

+If you are on Linux, you can mount the image file using this command:
+$ mount -o loop,offset=16896 hdd.img /mnt/loop

 ### Key bindings

 * CTRL+F1: show/hide the main interface (only if GUI is in compact mode)